jaymzh/jaymzh-macos-helpers/README.md

 The best solution I've found to this is [Moom](https://manytricks.com/moom/).
 Moom allows you to save window layouts and easily return to them which can making life much easier.
 You can trigger "arranging" via keyboard shortcut, do it from the toolbar, or trigger on certain other events.
 It currently can't seem to move Slack though, I have a bug open on it.
 Moom is $10, but it's well worth it.

+### Vertical and Horizontal Maximization

+One thing that was unsolved for me for a long-time, actually is solvable with a somewhat hidden feature in Moom.

+If you make a "Resize" action in Moom, and click the *middle* dot, you can set one dimention as "=" and another dimention as "100%" giving you either vertical or horizontal mximization of a window.

+You can then make a "revert to original dimentions" action.

+You can see examples of this in `Moom > Moom Help > Custom Controls > 6) Resize > Special Modes`.

 ## Focus Follows Mouse

 The UNIX/X11 standard is that focus follows the mouse pointer, not the click.
 OS X does not support this natively, but you can get it.